How to protect and restore ecosystems

 At Sweco our ecology team works with our clients to protect and restore ecosystems through ensuring that developments minimise their effect on biodiversity.
 Ways in which the ecology team do this include:

-- Undertaking biodiversity net gain assessments to ensure developments result in a net gain for biodiversity
+- Undertaking biodiversity net gain and environmental impact assessments to ensure developments result in a net gain for biodiversity

 - Advising on the design of schemes to ensure that sensitive and valuable habitats are retained and enhanced, that habitat connectivity in the area is retained and that new areas of habitat can be incorporated